IshanRayC/simple-calc/README.md

 # Simple Calc

-A simple Python calculator project that demonstrates basic Git and GitHub usage.
+A simple Python project that perfoms basic mathematical operations on any two given numbers

 ## Features
 - Addition